atolab/zenoh-web/content/docs/migration_1.0/MigrationGuide-v0.11.x-v1.0.md

 ## Query & Queryable

-Query and Queryable have been slightly reworked.
+`Query` and `Queryable` have been slightly reworked.
 For the API replying to a `Query` from a `Queryable` declared on a session:
-The reply function has been split into 3 separate functions variants depending on the type of reply the user wants to send.
+The `reply` function has been split into 3 separate functions variants depending on the type of reply the user wants to send.
 `reply` , `reply_del`, `reply_err`

+We have added the ability to get the underlying `Handler` of a Queryable as well.

 ## Use accessors to get private members
 Across language bindings we encapsulate members of structs, and they can’t be accessed directly now.